- What is commercial property insurance?

+Property insurance is meant to protect the investment you’ve made in your business property, including office space, tools, equipment, inventory, and other property that you use to run your business.
 If a fire destroys your office building or your tools or equipment are stolen from your warehouse—these are all cases where property insurance would cover you for the value of the property that is damaged or destroyed.

 If you own the building or a business condo that houses your business, commercial property insurance can pay for the cost to repair or replace the building if it is damaged or destroyed by a covered cause of loss.

-Consider this example: an overloaded electrical outlet in your office overheats and catches fire overnight, causing the fire sprinkler system to activate.
+Example: An overloaded electrical outlet in your office overheats and catches fire overnight, causing the fire sprinkler system to activate.
 There is substantial fire and water damage to your building due to the fire.
 In this scenario, the building coverage of commercial property insurance would cover the cost to repair the building.